WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

+It _looks_ like `greetings` is a YAML file, but it's not — it's a folder. `eg` is just displaying the folder's files in the default YAML output format.
+Each line of that output is coming from a different file.

 The `greetings` folder and the `greetings.yaml` file both define the same graph, even though the underlying data is stored in completely different ways and accessed via different APIs.

 ## Serve a graph